euroscipy/euroscipy_proceedings/papers/01_preface/preface.rst

 The main reference for this volume is hosted on the arXiv.org preprint server [arXiv]_ and the arXiv identifier [arXivID]_ is considered a part of the citation record for the proceedings.
+For convenience, we have included a full BibTeX listing at the end of this document with the complete information.

 While the publication of associated open-source software is not mandatory for the participation in the proceedings, it is encouraged by the program committee.